Gumichan01/lunatix/README.md

 |   OpenGL   |       3.0+      |

-If you want to generate the library libraries you just need to execute the following command:
+If you want to generate the library files you just need to execute the following command:

     $ make

 These two library files are generated into the *lib/linux/* directory.

+If you just want to compile and launch the example code, execute the following command:

+    $ make lunatix-demo
+    $ ./lunatix-demo

 To test the library, execute the following command:

     $ make test
+    $ bash ./test/test.sh

 ## Documentation ##